 Little & Davenport Funeral Home and Crematory, 355 Dawsonville Highway, SW, Gainesville, Ga.
 30501 is in charge of arrangements.

-To send flowers to William Michael "Bill" Galardi's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William Michael "Bill" Galardi, please visit our floral store.